crusher-dev/crusher/README.md

 ## FAQs

 - **I don't have any prior experience, Can I use Crusher?** Yes, we primarily designed crusher to make testing easy.
-Most developer have never created test.
+If you have used a browser, you can use crusher.
-- **Low-code ain't powerful, I believe code is more powerful:-** Fair enough, you can write code too.
+- **Low-code ain't powerful, I believe code is more powerful:-** Fair enough, we believe in both.
+We're also working on code-first approach.
-- **Why use this over selenium, cypress, etc?** With any library, you'll have to spend a lot of time setting up testing framework.
-For us the whole experience was frustrating, from both time and reliability perspective.
+- **Why use this over selenium, cypress, etc?** With any library, you'll have to spend a lot of time setting up the testing framework for your project.
+With us, you can start testing right away.
+We're also built on top of playwright, which is a more stable and faster automation library.
 - **Why a new framework?** Testing has not evolved.
-It can be quite hard for moder setup.
+It can be quite frustrating to setup and maintain.
+With Crusher, we're trying to make it easy and fun.
-- **Is crusher using electron?** We need to use chromium to build the recorder and also to run tests locally.
-We also modify V8 and Blink to make the recorder more powerful.
+- **Is crusher using electron?** Yes, we forked electron to create our own chromium based browser.

 ### Contribute to Crusher